emilygv/emilyvernon.com/_casestudies/yogabox.md

 category: Wellbeing
 featured: true
 image: /assets/images/casestudies/yogabox/yogabox_hero_image.jpg
-overview: "**Yogabox provides personalised yoga courses, focused on the therapeutic benefits of better alignment.** Interactive modules, real-time feedback and 1:1 advice ensure yoga students feel more confident. **Interacting with students more often and when they need it more elevates yoga teachers to an advisor role.**"
+overview: "**Yogabox provides personalised yoga courses, focused on the therapeutic benefits of better alignment.** Interactive modules, real-time feedback and 1:1 advice ensure yoga students feel more confident. **Meaningful nteractions with students elevates yoga teachers to an advisor role.
+All the work shown is my own.**"
 challange: "**There is no centralised platform empowering both yoga students and independent yoga teachers.** When following video classes at-home, **yoga students are concerned about misalignment.
 Yoga teachers are missing personalised connections with students,** and view themselves as more than just fitness instructors."
 responsibilities: [Brand Strategy, Experience Strategy, UX Research, UX Testing, UX Design, UI Design]
 ---